-MODULE OUTCOME: Fellows will be introduced to the (Capstone Concept for Joint Operations) Joint Warfighting Concept.
+MODULE OUTCOME: Fellows will be introduced to the Joint Warfighting Concept.
 They will learn how to apply fundamentals of Joint Interagency, Intergovernmental, Multinational (JIIM) operations planning and execution as well as operations in homeland defense (HLD) and civil support (CS).
 Completion of this block of learning will produce enlisted leaders who:

-- Understand fundamentals of both traditional/irregular warfare and great power competition in a joint environment. - Comprehend how the U. S. military is organized to plan, execute, sustain, and train for JIIM operations. - Know the Joint Operations and Planning Execution System (JOPES) and its linkage to the individual Service contingency and crisis action planning systems. - Comprehend the joint functions and how they help joint force commanders integrate, synchronize, and direct joint operations. - Know fundamentals of operations in the information environment. - Comprehend the military roles in HLD and CS missions. - Comprehend the principles of Joint operations, Joint military doctrine, and emerging concepts in peace, crisis, war, and post-conflict to include traditional and irregular warfare. - Comprehend Joint learning resources (references, doctrine, concepts, etc.). - Apply leadership in a JIIM environment. - Know the foundations of Unified Action.
+- Understand fundamentals of both traditional/irregular warfare and great power competition in a joint environment. - Comprehend how the U. S. military is organized to plan, execute, sustain, and train for JIIM operations. - Comprehend the joint functions and how they help joint force commanders integrate, synchronize, and direct joint operations. - Know fundamentals of operations in the information environment. - Comprehend the military roles in HLD and CS missions. - Comprehend the principles of Joint operations, Joint military doctrine, and emerging concepts in peace, crisis, war, and post-conflict to include traditional and irregular warfare. - Comprehend Joint learning resources (references, doctrine, concepts, etc.). - Apply leadership in a JIIM environment. - Know the foundations of Unified Action.